Why Am I Seeing Ants In My Home During The Winter?

 Property-destroying ants are ants that create tunnels and galleries in the wood of a home.
 While they have "carpenter" in their name, they don't fix anything.
-If left untreated, they can do quite a bit of damage over time.
+If left untreated, they can do quite a bit of damage over time and knowing the signs of a carpenter ant infestation can help you identify and stop the problem before it gets worse.
 It is a good idea to deal with them quickly.

 If you're in our New Jersey service area, contact Arrow Pest Control for assistance with ant problems.
 Our experienced team knows how to arrest ant infestations and how to keep ants and other pests from getting into your home all year long.
 Reach out to us today for one-time ant control or to set up ongoing, year-round pest control for your New Jersey home.
 We'll help you figure out what is bugging you.
 But, more importantly, we'll help you get those bugs under control.